 However I have tagged those pages with a link here because some of the information has become outdated due to advancements in technology.
 The physical technical details such as how things are wired and such are still pretty much the same.
 However there have been significant changes over those intervening years that have changed many of the ways technology is used in the home.
 These include:

-Compare a model wiring plan for 2019 on (first image below) to the original 2006 wiring diagram.
+Compare a model wiring plan for 2023 on (first image below) to the original 2006 wiring diagram (second image below).
 The new plan offers more flexibility and coverage than the old one while requiring much less wiring which will help to reduce the expense and work of the project.
 The "old-school" thinking was that every room needed 2 Cat5e network ports and 2 RG-6 cable TV connections.
 This is overkill for today's technology.
 Realistically only one RG-6 cable is needed to each location where there is expected to be a TV, and each room shouldn't require more than one Cat5e network connection.
+(In 2023, it might not be necessary to run any coax at all).
 With the expanded use of wireless there probably isn't a need for any network connection in most of the rooms, although I would still put one if it is expected to contain a computer or modern gaming system to take that load off the wireless network.
-I would also run one network to the main AV system such as the TV setup in the living room, and install a small network switch there for hard-wiring in a smart TV, gaming system(s), Blu-ray players, media center, etc. In theory these could all be run from a modern wireless setup, but if the streaming of high-resolution video is sent over wires the whole setup will operate more efficiently.
+I would also run one network cableto the main AV system such as the TV setup in the living room, and install a small network switch there for hard-wiring in a smart TV, gaming system(s), Blu-ray players, media center, etc. In theory these could all be run from a modern wireless setup, but if the streaming of high-resolution video is sent over wires the whole setup will operate more efficiently.

 The new system includes a network connection for a WAP (Wireless Access Point), these can be placed at various locations to ensure high-quality blanket wireless coverage for all of the mobile devices.
 While wireless security cameras can be used, for network security a wired version is better, and a single Cat5e cable can be used to both power the camera and take the signal (this requires a switch with POE (Power Over Ethernet) to be installed with the networking equipment).